aspiers/git-config/README.md

 * [`git-compare-upstream`](https://github.com/aspiers/git-config/blob/master/bin/git-compare-upstream) - set the upstream tracking branch (N.B. depends on `git-head` and `git-upstream`, and hence also on `git-root` and and `git-prefix`)
 * [`git-wip`](https://github.com/aspiers/git-config/blob/master/bin/git-wip) - returns true if the current repo has any work in progress, i.e. commits out of sync with upstream, or unmodified/untracked files

-### Helper scripts

-Little shell wrappers to make the git porcelain and higher-level scripts a little more beautiful.

-* [`git-head`](https://github.com/aspiers/git-config/blob/master/bin/git-head) - obtain the current branch
-* [`git-root`](https://github.com/aspiers/git-config/blob/master/bin/git-root) - obtain the absolute path to the root (top-level) directory of the repository we're currently in
-* [`git-prefix`](https://github.com/aspiers/git-config/blob/master/bin/git-prefix) - obtain the current directory path relative to the root (top-level) directory of the repository
-* [`git-cdup`](https://github.com/aspiers/git-config/blob/master/bin/git-cdup) - obtain the relative path from the current directory to the root (top-level) directory of the repository

 ### History rewriting

 * [`git-rewrite-author`](https://github.com/aspiers/git-config/blob/master/bin/git-rewrite-author) - rewrite the author for a range of commits